clhenrick/cartodb-tutorial/README.md

 - CartoDB team [maps 1](https://osm2.cartodb.com/page/1)
 - CartoDB team [maps 2](https://team.cartodb.com/)

+### Geospatial data sources
+A few places you may grab geospatial data from and use in CartoDB:
-### Geospatial data sources1.
-[Natural Earth Data](http://www.naturalearthdata.com/): 3 levels of small-scale cultural and physical data, world coverage.
+1. [Natural Earth Data](http://www.naturalearthdata.com/): 3 levels of small-scale cultural and physical data, world coverage.
 2. [Metro Extracts](http://metro.teczno.com/): OpenStreetMap extracts of urban areas converted to shapefile and other formats.
 4. [OpenStreetMapData.com](http://openstreetmap-data.com/data): OSM Land, Water, Coastline data5.
 [Open Data NYC](https://nycopendata.socrata.com/) All sorts of goodies like 311 data.
 Much of the data here is already georeferenced but some is not*.
 6. [US National Weather Service](http://www.nws.noaa.gov/geodata/) (NOAA) 7.
-[U.S. Census](http://www.census.gov/2010census/data/): Demographic data for the U.S.__*Note / Tip:__  Any data with a spatial attribute, (such as street addresses, county names, state / province names, country names, zipcodes, IP addresses, etc.) but that doesn't have a geometry can be _georeferenced_ to geospatial data that does have a geometry.
-Typically the preferred format to work with this type of data is CSV (comma separated value) but CartoDB also allows for importing Microsoft Excel tables. _Make sure your data's first row are column names and that these names don't contain spaces, numbers or special characters._
+[U.S. Census](http://www.census.gov/2010census/data/): Demographic data for the U.S.__*Note / Tip:__  Any dataset that has a spatial attribute, (such as street addresses, county names, state / province names, country names, zipcodes, IP addresses, etc.) but that doesn't have a geometry data type can be _georeferenced_ to geospatial data that does have a geometry.
+Typically the preferred format to work with this type of data is CSV (comma separated value) but CartoDB also allows for importing Microsoft Excel tables. _Make sure your data's first row are column names and that these names don't contain numbers or special characters as the first character of the column name._
 ## Happy Mapping!